EinsteinToolkit/www.cactuscode.org/documentation/tutorials/wavetoydemo/index.md

 -   Remote visualization of 2D slices from any grid function in a simulation as JPEGs in a web browser

-If you are new to Cactus or haven\'t used some of these tools before, this is a good example to try.
+If you are new to Cactus or haven't used some of these tools before, this is a good example to try.
 Note that you need a C compiler and about 50 MB of free disk space.